helikopterspark/FlashMsg/README.md

 });
 ```

-#Add the route in your front controller:
+#Add the route in your frontcontroller:

 ```
 $app->router->add('', function() use ($app) {